-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

 - 4 ounces (1 stick) butter

-- 12 ounces (2 cups) semi-sweet chocolate chips
+- 12 ounces (2 cups) chocolate chips (semi-sweet)

-- 1/2 cup salted peanuts, coarsely chopped
+- 1/2 cup peanuts (salted, coarsely chopped)

 Sprinkle the chocolate chips on top of the hot toffee, and allow them to sit for one minute to soften and melt.
 Once softened, use an offset spatula or knife to spread the melted chocolate over the entire surface of the toffee in an even layer.
 While the chocolate is still wet, sprinkle the top with the chopped peanuts.

 Refrigerate the pan to set the toffee and chocolate for about 30 minutes.
 Once set, cut into small pieces.